This Ground Turkey Casserole is about as comfortable as comfort food can get. It'll be just what you need on the next cold night.

 - While the kale wilts into the ground turkey and Cream of Mushroom mixture, whisk together a few eggs in a large bowl.

 - Once the kale is all wilted, add the meat mixture to the large bowl of whisked eggs.
-Mix all together.
+Then add the rice and mix all together.

 - Once fully mixed, add the mixture to the greased baking dish and bake for about 30 minutes until the cheese is fully melted and a little brown on top.